Cercocarpus traskiae

 Cercocarpus traskiae, known by the common names Santa Catalina Island mountain-mahogany and Catalina mahogany, is a rare species of plant in the rose family.

 Distribution

 It is endemic to Catalina Island, one of the southern Channel Islands in Los Angeles County, California.
 It is known from just a single population, found in Wild Boar Gully, an arroyo covered in coastal sage scrub on Catalina Island.
 The steep sides of the arroyo contain soils of saussurite gabbro.

-It was rare when it was first discovered by Blanche Trask in 1897 or 1898, when about 40 to 50 plants were counted.
+It was rare at the time of its discovery by Blanche Trask in 1897 or 1898, when about 40 to 50 plants were counted.

-When it was federally listed as an endangered species, in 1996, there were only six mature plants remaining.
+When it was proposed for federal listing as an endangered species, in 1996, there were only six mature plants remaining.
 It has been called "one of the rarest shrubs in the continental United States" and "one of the rarest trees in North America."